gpdenny/turborepo-s3-cache/README.md

 This project is a serverless implementation of the [Turborepo custom remote cache server](https://turbo.build/repo/docs/core-concepts/remote-caching#custom-remote-caches).

-It uses API Gateway as a proxy for storing cache artifacts in S3 and Dynamodb to provide basic authentication.
+It makes use of the [preflight](https://turbo.build/repo/docs/reference/command-line-reference#--preflight) Turborepo feature to return signed S3 URLs to the client.

 Build and Deployment is managed by the [Serverless Framework](http://serverless.com/) for ease of use.